* Italian spur ditched, while Austrian deal signed -sources

-Earlier on Wednesday, a government source said the project had effectively been put on ice, adding that Rome would focus on the Trans Adriatic Pipeline (TAP), which will transport Azeri gas, and the ITGI Interconnector pipeline through Turkey and Greece into Italy.
+Italy will focus instead on the TAP pipeline, which will transport Azeri gas, and the ITGI Interconnector pipeline through Turkey and Greece into Italy, the source added.

 Europe is worried about its dependence on Russian gas, which accounts for around a third of EU imports, particularly after Russian-Ukrainian gas disputes in 2005 and 2009 led to supply disruptions.
 But the bloc has yet to come up with a realistic alternative.

-The European Commission, the EU’s executive arm, says South Stream does not comply with its regulations on ownership and pipeline access and put the approval process on hold following Russia’s annexation of Crimea in March.
+The European Commission, the EU executive, says South Stream does not comply with its regulations on ownership and pipeline access and put the approval process on hold following Russia’s annexation of Crimea in March.